kbase/staging_service/docs/import_specifications.ADR.md

-# Upload Specifications Architecture Design Record
+# Import Specifications Architecture Design Record

-This document specifies the design for handling upload specifications in the Staging Service (StS).
+This document specifies the design for handling import specifications in the Staging Service (StS).
-An upload specification is an Excel, CSV, or TSV file that contains instructions for how to upload one or more files in the staging area to KBase as KBase data types.
+An upload specification is an Excel, CSV, or TSV file that contains instructions for how to import one or more files in the staging area to KBase as KBase data types.

 ## Resources